 Long primers are also not recommended because the annealing temperature of the long primer is too high, it leads to non-specific binding.
 However, a long primer is highly specific in long-range PCR.

 Another important factor in designing the primer is GC content.
 GC content between 40% to 60% is acceptable.
-The annealing temperature of the primer between 55ºC to 65ºC with 50% GC is best in performance.
+The annealing temperature of the primer between 55ºC to 65ºC with 50% GC perform better.

 If GC content is too high, at given annealing temperature primer will mismatch with other sequences.
 Additionally, GC reach sequences are highly non-specific.
-The chance of mismatch in GC rich region is very high as compared to the AT-rich region.
+The chance of non-specific amplification in GC rich region is very high as compared to the AT-rich region.

 It is critical to understand that if 8 to 10 bases of primer will match with other sequences and the annealing temperature is too low, it definitely amplifies the DNA but gives the false result.